What You Need to Know About Going Solar:

 When making an investment, you should always start with the basics.
 Before you get those solar panels installed, start with an assessment of your current usage.
 How outdated are the appliances and systems within the home?
 This will uncover problem areas, which are better resolved beforehand.
 For example, LED bulbs use seventy five percent less energy, on average.
 They last much longer and shouldn’t break the bank to replace.
 Or, maybe you have drafty windows and don’t wish to replace them.
 Try insulating window shades instead!
 Weather strips are another affordable alternative.
 Use them on all exterior windows and doors.
 They can even be repurposed for gaps in the attic floor, chimneys, and recessed light fixtures.
 As my last DIY tip, fill any remaining gaps with caulk.
 Re-caulk windows and doors on a regular basis.

 Next, you will want to gauge your usage habits.
 Track the electricity you use in minor appliances, for a week.
 Meaning, write down when and how long household members turn on fixtures such as lights, blenders, TVs, computers, laundry appliances and so on.
-This is not to bash anybody over the head.
+This is not to bash anybody.
 However, you may notice easy fixes.
 Practices such as turning off the lights and electronics when you are done using them, makes a difference.
 Sometimes, you may not be aware you are doing this!
 If you notice another resident being a little careless, politely point it out.
 Furthermore, try using more natural lighting.
 In shared spaces, swap out those old thick curtains with light, transparent ones.

 Get An Energy Efficiency Assessment: